Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Characterization of Hypergraphs Representable by Point-Line Cover

 $(\Leftarrow)$ Assume that $G$ is vertex-separable.
-By the construction of the point line cover instance we have: \begin{itemize} \item every point $p^e$ is in fact covered by the lines $\ell^{v_1}, \ldots, \ell^{v_k}$ where $e = \{v_1, \ldots, v_k\}$, because by construction every line $\ell^{v_i}$ and point $p^e$ have the same $x_j$-coordinate with $j \neq i$. \item $\forall v\neq v'\in V$ it holds that $\ell^{v} \neq \ell^{v'}$.
+By the construction of the point-line cover instance we have: \begin{itemize} \item every point $p^e$ is in fact covered by the lines $\ell^{v_1}, \ldots, \ell^{v_k}$ where $e = \{v_1, \ldots, v_k\}$, because by construction every line $\ell^{v_i}$ and point $p^e$ have the same $x_j$-coordi\-nate with $j \neq i$. \item $\forall v\neq v'\in V$ it holds that $\ell^{v} \neq \ell^{v'}$.
 This is obviously true if vertices belong to different parts, because then the free coordinate of $v$ is fixed for $v'$ and vice versa.
 If $v, v' \in V_i$ for some $i \in [k]$ then, by vertex separability, there exists $j \neq i$ such that $v$ and $v'$ are not connected in graph $G_j$ and get different $x_j$-coordinates.
 So they represent distinct lines. \item $\forall e\neq e'\in E$ it holds that $p^e \neq p^{e'}$.
-Indeed, by Lemma~\ref{lem:v-e_sep}, $G$ is edge-separable and by definition of edge separability (see~Def.~\ref{def:e-sep}) distinct hyperedges are not connected in at least one graph $G_i$ and get different $x_i$-coordinates.
+Indeed, by \cref{lem:v-e_sep}, $G$ is edge-separable and by definition of edge separability (see~\cref{def:e-sep}) distinct hyperedges are not connected in at least one graph $G_i$ and get different $x_i$-coordinates.
 So they represent distinct points. \end{itemize}

-By the above construction, for every incident vertex-hyperedge pair $v\in V,e\in E$, that is, $v\in e$, the corresponding geometric objects $\ell^v$ and $p^e$ are incident as well.
+By the above construction, for every incident vertex-hyperedge pair $v\in V$, $e\in E$, that is, $v\in e$, the corresponding geometric objects $\ell^v$ and $p^e$ are incident as well.
 We claim that if $v$ and $e$ are not incident, that is, $v\notin e$ then $\ell^v$ and $p^e$ are not incident as well.
 This is because every point $p^e$ is already incident to precisely $k$ lines $\ell^v$ by construction, because the lines $\ell^v$ are pairwise distinct, and because $p^e$ cannot be incident on more than $k$ axis-parallel lines.
-Thus we constructed a point line cover instance that represents the hypergraph $G$ and this means that $G$ is representable.
+Thus, we have constructed a point-line cover instance that represents the hypergraph $G$ and this means that $G$ is representable.